National Immigration Legal Services Directory

-- Immigrant victims of domestic violence, human trafficking, sexual assault, and victims of other violent crimes by obtaining VAWA Self Petitions, Battered Spouse Waivers, T and U nonimmigrant visas, and other immigration relief.?
+- Immigrant victims of domestic violence, human trafficking, sexual assault, and victims of other violent crimes by obtaining VAWA Self Petitions, Battered Spouse Waivers, T and U nonimmigrant visas, and other immigration relief.

-- Citizens of the Freely Associated States.
+- Immigration assistance to citizens of the Freely Associated States.

 - Immigrant victims of crime in removal proceedings.